Chadlikouider/multi-tier-llm-routing/README.md

 ## Forecast caching

-Short- and long-term forecasts rely on Facebook Prophet.
+Short-term forecasts rely on Facebook Prophet.
 Generated forecasts are cached under `cache/` to speed up repeated runs (`src.forecasting.load_prophet_forecast`).
 You can delete this directory to force regeneration, or pre-populate it to share cached forecasts across runs.